 Emily Brennan is originally from Chesapeake, VA.
 She began her ballet training at Virginia Ballet Theatre, where she also was a student teaching assistant to Patricia Sorrell.
 In high school, she continued her ballet training at Ballet Virginia International under Janina Michalski Bove and Suzanne Lownsbury Long.
 Her modern training was directed by Lydia Roberts Coco.
 After graduating high school, she performed with Nashville Ballet's second company.
 She participated in children’s community outreaches and led creative movement story-time performances.
-Emily joined the Ballet Theatre of Maryland in 2012 as an Apprentice, was promoted to a Demi-Soloist in 2013, and a Soloist in 2016.
-This is Emily's fourth year teaching for the Ballet Theatre of Maryland.
+Emily joined the Ballet Theatre of Maryland in 2012 as an Apprentice, was promoted to Demi-Soloist in 2013, Soloist in 2016, and Principal in 2017.
+This is Emily's fifth year teaching for the Ballet Theatre of Maryland.

 Ellie Calvert is a native of northern New Jersey.
 She began her training at the Branchville Dance Centre under Nancy Volpe, whom she later assisted with teaching.
 After high school, Ellie continued her dance studies at Point Park University in Pittsburgh, PA where she received a BA in dance performance with a concentration in ballet.
 While at Point Park, she was able to further her training in ballet, classical and contemporary jazz, and modern.
 Upon graduating in December of 2015, she joined Ballet Theatre of Maryland as an apprentice and was promoted to demi-soloist in 2018.
-This is her first season teaching in the school.
+This is her second season teaching in the school.